 - Although not controlled by a code table, GUID_PREFIX is required to be 20 or fewer characters, and contain exactly one colon

 :not at the beginning or end of the string.

 GUIDs, once formed, must never be allowed to change or expire, so selection of GUID Prefix is an important task in new collection set-up.
 See Creating a Meaningful GUID.
 All specimen citations should occur by way of GUID.
 Note that while GUID Prefix generally appears to be a concatenation of institution and collection code, it is in fact an independent concept; several collections from an institution may use the ‘Herb’ collection_cde (e.g. for vascular plants, cryptogams, and marine algae collections, for example).

 A short name for a particular collection type.
 For example:

 - Mammal Specimens

-Collection Code links catalogs to collection-type-specific code tables.
-Values are generally descriptive (“Mamm” or “Bird”), but no deeper meaning exists.
-Existing collection_cde values are in a code table.
-Exploring the “filter” option of Attribute Type will provide an idea of how a collection type has been used.
+Code applied to a collection that provides context for types of parts and attributes that the collection will use.
+Exploring the “filter” option of Attribute Type or Part Name will provide an idea of how a collection type has been used.

 Collection .
 Descr VARCHAR2(4000) null